cluesurf/.github/SUPPORT.md

 # Get Support Fast

-To get support fast, just email your question to earth@mount.build.
-Otherwise ask on stackoverflow.
+To get support fast, just email your question to base@text.surf.